Lambeau Field

-The stadium completed its latest renovation in the summer of 2013 with the addition of 7,000 seats high in the south end zone.
-About 5,400 of the new seating is general, while the remaining 1,600 seats are club or terrace suite seating.
-With a capacity of 81,441, Lambeau Field is the fifth-largest stadium in the NFL with standing room, but is third in normal capacity.
-It is now the largest venue in the State of Wisconsin, edging out Camp Randall Stadium (80,321) at the University of Wisconsin in Madison.
+With a seating capacity of 81,441, Lambeau Field is the second-largest stadium in the NFL.
+It is now the largest venue in the State of Wisconsin, edging out Camp Randall Stadium (75,822) at the University of Wisconsin in Madison.
+The playing field at the stadium has a conventional north–south alignment, at an elevation of 640 ft above sea level.

 Lambeau Field is the oldest continually operating NFL stadium.
-In 2007, the Packers completed their 51st season at Lambeau, breaking the all-time NFL record set by the Chicago Bears at Wrigley Field (1921–70).
+In 2007, the Packers completed their 51st season at Lambeau, breaking the all-time NFL record set by the Chicago Bears at Wrigley Field (1921–1970).
 While Soldier Field in Chicago is older, the Bears did not play their home games there until 1971 and the team did not play there during stadium renovations in 2002.
 Only the Boston Red Sox at Fenway Park and the Chicago Cubs at Wrigley Field have longer active home-field tenures in American professional sports.

+The stadium's street address has been 1265 Lombardi Avenue since August 1968, when Highland Avenue was renamed in honor of former head coach Vince Lombardi, namesake of the Super Bowl championship trophy.
+Lambeau sits on a block east of Titletown District, a mixed-use development with a luxury hotel, restaurants, a brewery, apartments, offices, and other entertainment.
+The stadium and Titletown hosted the 2025 NFL draft.